Check that an element is hidden via CSS with Spreewald

 - Regardless of whether we expect the text to be visible or hidden, we always expect the given text to be contained in the HTML.
 The test is about whether or not it is hidden via CSS.

 - In a standard, non-Selenium Rack::Test scenario, the steps are considerably less clever.
-Here they consider a text hidden if it sits in a container with the classes
+Here they consider a text hidden if it sits in a container with a

 style="display: none"attribute.
 In a Rack::Test scenario the step will not recognize if the element is hidden via another CSS class.